Have questions about Biden’s stimulus package? Ask The Post.

 Looking for more?
 Sign up to get Michelle Singletary’s personal finance newsletter every Wednesday for advice on saving and retirement.

-Teddy Amenabar, an editor for The Post’s audience team, produced this Q&A.
+Teddy Amenabar and Kanyakrit Vongkiatkajorn, editors on The Post’s audience team, produced this Q&A.